musesum/Par/README.md

 - Future version Tr3 may embed Par as node value type

 Bottom up restructuring of parse from user queries
-- Parse tree may be discarded as scaffolding for a parse graph
+- Parse tree may be discarded in favor of a parse graph
+- Graph built from user queries as prevNode & nextNode edges as n-grams
+- Match queries by assembling nodes middle-out from dictionary of words and n-gram edges